brunopenso/cryptography/README.md

 The same as above but with keyphrase(keyword) removing all spaces and duplicate letters adding the rest of the alphabet in the order unless the letters of the keyphrase

 See `algo4.js`

+### Vigenère Square
+Is a matrix of the alphabet shift 26 times one after the other.
+After that a keyphrase is informed to select each row of that matrix that will be used to replace each letter of the text that will be encrypted

+See `algo5.js`